ghacks Technology News

 You need an USB key with at least four Gigabytes of free space.
 The first step is to format the key with the FAT32 file system.
 This is done by connecting the USB key to the computer, right-clicking its drive letter and selecting Format from the options.
 The Format window pops up where you need to make sure that Fat32 is the selected file system.
 Everything else can be left as is.

 Wait until the formatting has finished.
-You now need access to the Windows 8 ISO or DVD.
-The developer preview is only provided as an ISO image.
-Check out Windows 8 Download for instructions or download the developer preview right here.
+You need access to the Windows 8 ISO or DVD now.
+The developer preview is only provided as an ISO image, check out our Windows 8 Download guide for instructions or download the developer preview right here.

 The easiest way to copy Windows 8 to an USB drive and make that drive bootable at the same time is to use Microsoft’s Windows 7 USB/DVD Download Tool.
 While designed specifically for Windows 7, it appears to work just fine to create a bootable Windows 8 USB key as well.